Gage-Develops-Things/Portfolio/README.md

 [Questions](#questions)

 ## Description
 This website uses React and their Router capability to show the viewer a multipage website.
+This website uses some Bootstrap styling elements.

 ## Installation
 View my portfolio website live from Netlify: https://gage-d-portfolio.netlify.app/